-L. Sanctions and Protective Measures
+L. Supportive Measures

-In all cases, investigations that result in a finding of more likely than not that a violation of the institution's policies had occurred will lead to the initiation of disciplinary sanctions against the accused individual.
+In all cases, investigations that result in a finding more likely than not that a violation of the institution's policies had occurred will lead to the initiation of disciplinary sanctions against the accused individual.

-1) Possible Sanctions for Employees
+1) Employee Sanctions